-If you already have some blog/newsletter subscribers on board, this step is as easy as preparing a suvery and sending it.
-Alternatively, you can display a short survey on your site.
+If you already have some blog/newsletter subscribers on board, this step is as easy as preparing a questionnaire and sending it.
+Alternatively, you can display a short questionnaire on your site.

-But if you’re just starting out, you can use an agile market research software like SurveyMonkey to get your questions in front of the right eyes.
+But if you’re just starting out, you can use an agile market research software like SurveyMonkey to get your questionnaire in front of the right eyes.

 Here are a few questions you can ask:

 - What would you like to learn about on this blog?

 - What’s the biggest priority in your job?

 - In the last months, what was your biggest challenge?

 - Do you plan on buying our product in the near future?